teacheredu-euniwell/oer-diversity-inclusion/README.md

 <center>![Inclusion in the Center of Social Systems](graphic-global-systems-inclusion.png) Inclusion in the Center of Social Systems, own illustration based on Fend (2009) p.36[^2]</center>
 <br>

+Political guidelines and recommendations direct all the other systems to engage with the establishment of inclusive development and to foster progressive, sustainable modernisation.
 With regard to the education system, schools as institutions have the tasks of __ensuring inclusion__ and __further developing inclusion__.
 Last but not least, inclusion is about the individual in society.
 In the education system, this concerns students, teachers, parents, and school management.

 What You Will Find in the Next Section
 ---